nt246/NTRES-6100-data-science/analysis/lesson14-for-loops.md

 ### Your turn

+Use the worksheet we copied from the cloned GitHub repo to

 1. Modify our `for` loop so that it:
     - loops through countries in Europe only
-    - plots the product of gdpPercap and population size per year (should approximate the total GDP)
+    - plots the product of gdpPercap and population size per year (should approximate the total GDP) instead of the gdpPercap
-    - saves them to a new subfolder inside the (recreated) figures folder called "Europe".
+    - saves the plots to a new subfolder inside the (recreated) figures folder called "Europe".
 1. Sync to GitHub

 <br>